-110.3.1 Access Through Non-contracted Providers
+110.3.1 -- Access through Non-contracted Providers

-In those portions of an RPPO's defined service area where it cannot establish contracts with providers to meet Medicare access to services requirements, the RPPO, may also meet Medicare access to services requirements by demonstrating to CMS' satisfaction that there is adequate access to all plan-covered services through alternative arrangements (42 CFR §422.112(a)(1)(ii)) -- that is, the RPPO is providing adequate access but not through a contracted network.
-Plan-covered services received by enrollees in non-network areas of an RPPO must be covered at in-network cost-sharing levels for the enrollee.
+In those portions of an RPPO's defined service area where it cannot establish contracts with providers to meet Medicare access requirements, the RPPO may also meet Medicare access requirements by demonstrating to CMS' satisfaction that there is adequate access to all plancovered services through alternative arrangements (42 CFR §422.112(a)(1)(ii)) -- that is, the RPPO is providing adequate access but not through a contracted network.
+Plan-covered services received by enrollees in non-network areas of an RPPO must be covered at innetwork cost-sharing levels for the enrollee.

-110.3.2 Essential Hospitals
+110.3.2 - Essential Hospitals

-42 CFR §422.112(c) describes the requirements for an RPPO to apply to CMS to designate a noncontracting hospital as an essential hospital.
-If CMS approves the application and the hospital continues to meet the requirements then the essential hospital is "deemed" to be a network hospital of the RPPO and normal in-network inpatient hospital cost sharing levels (including the catastrophic limit described in 42 CFR §422.101(d)(2)) apply to all plan members accessing covered inpatient hospital services in that hospital.
+42 CFR §422.112(c) describes the requirements for an RPPO to apply to CMS to designate a non-contracting hospital as an essential hospital.
+If CMS approves the application and the hospital continues to meet the requirements then the essential hospital is "deemed" to be a network hospital of the RPPO and normal in-network inpatient hospital cost-sharing levels (including the catastrophic limit described in 42 CFR §422.101(d)(2)) apply to all enrollees accessing covered inpatient hospital services in that hospital.